 Title and Abstract

-Instrumental variable estimation of large panel data models with common factors
+Instrumental-variable estimation of large-T panel-data models with common factors

-This article introduces the xtivdfreg command in Stata, which implements a general instrumental variables (IV) approach for estimating large panel data models with unobserved common factors or interactive effects, as developed by Norkute et al. (2020) and Cui et al. (2020).
-The underlying idea of this approach is to project out the common factors from exogenous covariates using principal components analysis, and run IV regression using defactored covariates as instruments.
-The resulting "IVDF" method is valid for models with homogeneous or heterogeneous slope coefficients, and has several advantages relative to existing popular approaches.
-In addition, the xtivdfreg command extends the IVDF approach in two major ways.
-Firstly, the algorithm accommodates estimation of unbalanced panels.
-Secondly, the algorithm permits highly flexible instrumentation strategies.
-It is shown that when one imposes zero factors, the xtivdfreg command can replicate the results of the popular ivregress Stata command.
-Notably, xtivdfreg also permits estimation of the two-way error components panel data model with heterogeneous slope coefficients.
+This article introduces the xtivdfreg command in Stata, which implements a general instrumental-variables (IV) approach for estimating panel-data models with many time series observations, T, and unobserved common factors or interactive effects, as developed by Norkute et al. (2021, Journal of Econometrics 220: 416-446) and Cui et al. (2020, ISER Discussion Paper 1101).
+The underlying idea of this approach is to project out the common factors from exogenous covariates using principal-components analysis, and to run IV regression in both of two stages, using defactored covariates as instruments.
+The resulting two-stage IV estimator is valid for models with homogeneous or heterogeneous slope coefficients and has several advantages relative to existing popular approaches.
+In addition, the xtivdfreg command extends the two-stage IV approach in two major ways.
+First, the algorithm accommodates estimation of unbalanced panels.
+Second, the algorithm permits a flexible specification of instruments.
+We show that when one imposes zero factors, the xtivdfreg command can replicate the results of the popular ivregress Stata command.
+Notably, unlike ivregress, xtivdfreg permits estimation of the two-way error-components panel-data model with heterogeneous slope coefficients.

-Kripfganz, S., and V. Sarafidis (2020).
-Instrumental variable estimation of large panel data models with common factors.
+Kripfganz, S., and V. Sarafidis (2021).
+Instrumental-variable estimation of large-T panel-data models with common factors.

 University of Exeter